Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

-(3) Path $l_1$ contains only forks and no collision structures, as depicted in Fig. \ref{lemma2}(d).
-In this scenario, all misoriented edges in $l_1$ constitute a directed path ending at $X$, while all correctly oriented edges, together with prior $e$, form a directed path ending at $X$.
-At this point, $l_1$ and the erroneous prior $e=(Y, X)$ still form a quasi-circle with a length greater than 3.
+To demonstrate that quasi-circles always exist, we divide the possible situations into three types for discussion, as shown in Fig. \ref{lemma2} (b, c, d).
+In Fig. \ref{lemma2} (b), there are nodes $X$, $Y$ and $Z$ on $l_1$ that satisfy the conditions of Lemma 1, indicating that a quasi-circle of length 3 will be formed between these nodes.
+If there are no three nodes that satisfy the conditions of Lemma 1, the orientation of $l_1$ can only be Fig. \ref{lemma2} (c) or Fig. \ref{lemma2} (d).
+For Fig. \ref{lemma2} (c), $l_1$ and $e$ together form a quasi-circle.
+For Fig. \ref{lemma2}, all misoriented edges in $l_1$ constitute a directed path ending at $X$, while all correctly oriented edges, together with prior $e$, form a directed path ending at $X$.
+At this point, $l_1$ and the prior error $e=(Y, X)$ still form a quasi-circle.
 Consequently, $G_1$ will contain at least one quasi-circle, thus validating the conclusion.

-Lemma 2 shows that if a prior is actually a reversed indirect prior, the result of the causal structure learning will have quasi-circle containing misoriented edges.
+Lemma 2 shows that if a prior is a reversed indirect prior, the result of the CSL will have quasi-circle containing misoriented edges.
 For a reversed indirect prior, Lemma 2 can be used for any path from the tail node to the head node.
 Therefore, the reversed indirect prior may yield multiple quasi-circles if there are multiple paths in the actual graph.

-It is worth mentioning that if we assume the orientations of the edges in $l_1$ follow a binomial distribution, case (2) would have the highest probability of occurrence.
-Moreover, according to the conclusion of Lemma 1, the quasi-circle generated in case (2) will not be eliminated by any edge deletion operation.
+It is worth mentioning that if we assume the orientations of the edges in $l_1$ follow a binomial distribution, Fig. \ref{lemma2} (b) would have the highest probability of occurrence.
+Moreover, according to the conclusion of Lemma 1, the quasi-circle generated in Fig. \ref{lemma2} (b) will not be eliminated by any edge deletion operation.
 Consequently, among all the quasi-circles produced by the reversed indirect prior or reversed direct prior, the quasi-circles satisfying Lemma 1 might constitute the largest proportion.
 The length of this quasi-circle is 3.
 Thus, a quasi-circle of length 3 is a stable structure that can be used to signal incorrect edge orientation.